sjpierce/SSACHR/README.md

 -   `SSACHR/inst/Step_02_Analysis.Rmd`
 -   `SSACHR/inst/R_Citations.Rmd`

 To do that from the R console, the following code should work.
-Each `Rscript_call()` runs the listed input script in a fresh R session and writes a PDF output file to the specified name and folder inside the local repository.
+Each call to `Rscript_call()` runs the listed input script in a fresh R session and writes a PDF output file to the specified name and folder inside the local repository.
 That will replace any prior version of the output by overwriting the file.